byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - **Trace Shifting:** Reframing the Normalization Problem with Intensity traces (inspired by DirectLFQ).
     - Note: If <u>both</u> trace shifting and transformation are applied, *<u>normalization will be done before transformation.</u>*

-  - Standard Scaling (Z-Score), Min-Max Scaling, Pareto Scaling, Mean centring and Normalization by sum.
+  - Standard Scaling (Z-Score), Min-Max Scaling, Pareto Scaling, Mean centring and Normalization by Precentage.

 <u>If you use [Z-Score, Mean centring and Pareto Scaling] data normalization, the data will be given a minimum offset again to avoid negative values.</u>